Thinkmill/keystatic-demo-blog/README.md

-# Keystatic Blog Template
+Keystatic Demo – Blog

-This is a basic blog template using Keystatic as a CMS.

-It uses:

-- Keystatic
-- NextJS
-- TailwindCSS
+A basic blog templatebuilt with Keystatic, Next.js and Tailwind CSS.

+Install dependencies:

+npm install
+Start the dev server:

+npm run dev
+Visit http://127.0.0.1:3000/keystatic to see the Keystatic Admin UI.